-The DCPS Chancellor may exercise his or her authority to grant discretionary out-of-boundary transfers to students in extremely limited situations.
+The DCPS Chancellor may exercise their authority to grant discretionary out-of-boundary transfers to students in extremely limited situations.
+A student who has been admitted to a school outside the attendance zone for their place of residence which has been designated as a feeder school by the Chancellor shall be entitled to attend the next-level school in the designated feeder pattern upon the student's completion of the program at the feeder school.
 For more information on the process and criteria considered, and how to apply for a Discretionary Out-of-Boundary Transfer, review the full policy at https://dcps.dc.gov/node/1253426.